BaziakKamil/Car-Cost-Notebook/PRIVACY_POLICY.md

 Only data that is collected are bugs.
 Firebase Crashlytics is implemented and if any bugs or crash appears it sends info back to developers console.
 But none of users private data is sent only bug trace.
+Data gathered by crashlytics:
+1. Phone manufacturer and model
+2. Android version
+3. RAM free amount - Disk free amount
+4. If phone rooted
+5. When crash happened and on which app version

 If you find any security vulnerability that has been inadvertently caused by me, or have any question regarding how the app protects your privacy, please send me an email or post a discussion on GitHub, and I will surely try to fix it/help you.